CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

 ### Task 2: CRUD(Create, Read, Update and Delete) operations in MySQL

-MySQL provides a set of some basic but most essential operations that will help you to easily interact with the MySQL database and these operations are known as CRUD operations.
+MySQL provides a set of some basic operations that will help you to easily interact with the MySQL database and these operations are known as CRUD operations.
 Let us start with the understanding of CRUD operations in SQL with the help of examples.
 We will be writing all the queries in the supporting examples using the MySQL database.

+CRUD is an acronym that stands for Create, Read, Update, and Delete.

-1. Run the below commands to create a new database named **sample**.
-Inside new database **sample**, we are creating a table named **sample_table** using **CREATE TABLE** command.
+1. Run the below commands to create a new database named **sample** and a table named **sample_table**.
+Now you created a table named **sample_table** inside the database **sample**.

    ```
    CREATE DATABASE sample;